 The Board has instituted shareholding expectations for each of its Directors.
 These guidelines provide that each Director is expected to own 10,000 Common Shares of the Company.
 The Directors have a period of two years in which to achieve the guidelines and DSUs are included in the ownership guideline.

-Directors' Compensation Summary for 2011
+Directors' Compensation Summary for 2012

-The following table summarizes the aggregate amount of total fees paid to Directors for the fiscal year ending December 31, 2011 (as discussed under "Director Compensation - Compensation of Directors/Attendance Fees" above) and the value of DSUs issued to each Director in 2011 as at December 31, 2011.
+The following table summarizes the amount of Directors' fees paid to Directors for the fiscal year ending December 31, 2012 (as discussed under "Director Compensation - Compensation of Directors/Attendance Fees" above).